LBerlin/NCFPS-MMA/README.md

 For any problems/bugs/issues/concerns please open an issue in the *Issues* tab above.

+## Mathematical Resources

+An in-depth primer on this package's mathematic topics is available at http://www.ece.odu.edu/~sgray/fps-book/.

 ## Acknowledgments

 Development of this package was supported in part by the National Science Foundation under grants CMMI-1839378 and CMMI-1839387.